 This is a very versatile machine.
 It pulls apart to give you a canister vacuum for cleaning stairs or furniture.
 It also comes with a long hose and lots of attachments that are stored on the body of the machine.

 However, this vacuum is not perfect.
 The cleaning path is narrow and the main body is pretty bulky, so it can’t lay perfectly low and flat for cleaning under the bed.
 Also, bagless models such as this are cheaper for maintenance, but they always create a cloud of dust when it is time to empty – not the best for those with allergies.

 The Shark Navigator Lift-Away Pro is remarkably versatile.
-Even though it is lightweight and compact, it manages to do the duty of three machines – a strong upright, a canister and a hand vacuum cleaner.
-All of this comes for less than $200, which is 50 percent cheaper than our top unit.
+Even though it is lightweight and compact, it manages to do the duty of three machines – a strong upright, a canister, and a hand vacuum cleaner.

 Machines like this with a dust cup instead of a bag are not really known for their ability to trap allergens, but this one is designed with that in mind.
 It has a HEPA filter, and the vacuum’s components are designed to fit snugly together to seal in messes.
 The five-year warranty is an added bonus.

 - Read our Shark Navigator Lift-Away Pro review

 How to choose a deep cleaning vacuum cleaner